avanzosc/odoo-addons/event_registration_student/README.rst

 * Student, education center, real date start, date start, real date end, and date end in event registration.
+* After confirming a sales order, if the sales order lines are associated with a contract line, and this sales line is associated with a single event
+  registration: the start/end date of the contract line will be the start/end date of event registration.
+* If the start/end date is changed in the contract line, or in the event registration, and if the contract line is associated with a single event registration, and a single event registration has a single contract line: if it is changed in the participant, they will change on the contract line and vice versa.

 Bug Tracker
 ===========